Dundee Township, Illinois

 Dundee Township occupies the 6 mi square in the Northeast corner of Kane County, Illinois.
-It includes West and East Dundee, Carpentersville, Sleepy Hollow, Gilberts and portions of Elgin, Barrington Hills, Hoffman Estates, and Algonquin.
+It includes West and East Dundee, Carpentersville, Sleepy Hollow, Gilberts and portions of Elgin, Barrington Hills, and Algonquin.
 It is divided by the Fox River.

-As of the 2010 census, its population was 64,167 and it contained 21,635 housing units.
+As of the 2010 census, its population was 64,722 and it contained 22,699 housing units.

 History

 Dundee Township is named after Dundee, New York, which in turn is named after the city in Scotland.

 Historically, industry and residential areas straddled the river, with most of the land on the western half of the township devoted to agriculture.
 Today, the township has become predominantly a suburb of Chicago.

 The township's history is documented by the Dundee Township Historical Society, and parts of Carpentersville and East and West Dundee are recognized as the Dundee Township Historic District.
 The Milk Pail Restaurant east of East Dundee is also considered a historic site.